Russlewisbo/markdown-cv/index.md

 # Russell Edward Lewis
 Associate Professor and Clinical Pharmacologist

 I am an Associate Professor of Infectious Diseases in the Department of Medical and Surgical Sciences as the University of Bologna and a clinical pharmacist.
 I have over 20 years experience in laboratory and clinical research of antimicrobial and antifungal PK/PD in immunocompromised hosts.
-My current research focuses on the development of prognostic risk models and decision support tools for the diagnosis and treatment of fungal infections and multidrug resistant bacteria.
+My current research focuses on the development of prognostic risk models and decision/dosing support tools for fungal infections and multidrug resistant bacteria.

 <div id="webaddress">
 <a href="https://www.unibo.it/sitoweb/russeledward.lewis">UNIBO Webpage</a>